 Resources for Candidates

 The assessment blueprint for the new 2021 ICM Curriuclum: Supporting Excellence can be found here.
-However, we appreciate that more detail would be useful for exam revision and an updated syllabus for the new ICM Curriculum will be uploaded shortly.
+However, we appreciate that more information would be useful for exam revision and have produced a detailed syllabus for candidates to use in their exam preparation.

 Past Topics and example questions

 Please find below in the related downloads section, information releases concerning previous exam round topics and examples questions.

 Members of the FICM Exam Resources Short-Life Working Party have recorded some videos to demonstrate good pass and borderline results using the SOE example Endocrine and Microbiology questions.

 Members of the FICM Exam Resources Short-Life Working Party have recorded some videos to demonstrate good pass and borderline results using the OSCE example ECG, Clinical Data and Radiology questions.
 There is also an additional FFICM OSCE video including an example question that was used for training purposes for remote exam delivery during COVID-19.

 Our thanks to Dr Adam Young for providing this video on his personal experiences and advice on sitting the FFICM.

 Our thanks to Dr Lisa Shannon for providing this video, originally presented at the FFICM Prep Course, March 2022